baanderson40/SND_Scripts/Dungeons/readme.md

 # Dungeon scripts

-Dungeon centered SND2 lua scripts.
+Dungeon centered SND lua scripts.

 ## Scripts
-- Helio Farm
+- Mathematics Farm

-  - Automatically run Helio tome dungeons repeatly and auto purchase Phantom relic arcanite items.
+  - Run Mathematics tome dungeons repeatedly and auto-purchase Phantom relic arcanite items.
+    - Open AutoDuty and pick your trust party to run dungeons with then close it.

 ## Installation
 - Copy script's Github URL and paste into SND2 GitHub URL option to import and update.